jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Deep-Instinct-Cyber-Threat-Landscape-Report-2022.md

 usages of JavaScript, including backdoors written by APTs.
-All forms of JavaScript attacks are gaining in popularity and prevalence, as threat actors from all levels are transitioning to the no PE needed mentality and embracing script\-based malware.
+All forms of JavaScript attacks are gaining in popularity and prevalence, as threat actors from all levels are transitioning to the “no PE needed” mentality and embracing script\-based malware.
 40%
 OR MORE OF ALL GLOBAL
 CYBERATTACKS ARE SCRIPT\-BASED
 Source: Ponemon institute, The Third Annual Study on the State of Endpoint Security Risk.
-Threat actors from all levels are transitioning to the no PE needed mentality and embracing script\-based malware.
+“Threat actors from all levels are transitioning to the “no PE needed” mentality and embracing script\-based malware.”
 24
 CYBER THREAT LANDSCAPE REPORT 2022
 Attacks on Microsoft